 One of the lesser known side effects of this is an increased likelihood of snoring, a noise caused by vibrating soft tissue in your throat during sleep.

-According to a survey conducted by the American Thoratic Society, around half of all mums-to-be snore regularly at some point during their pregnancy.
+According to a survey conducted by the American Thoracic Society, around half of all mums-to-be snore regularly at some point during their pregnancy.
 Around one in ten pregnant women snore during their first trimester, rising to 50% by the final trimester.

 Research has also found that propensity for snoring during pregnancy can vary with ethnicity and socioeconomic status.
 African American women have an increased risk of sleep issues while pregnant, while it has been shown that living in impoverished communities can affect the quality of sleep, and thus lead to more snoring.